 For many business owners and managers, there may come a time in their career when they’re forced to consider making someone redundant.
 It’s never a decision to make lightly, however,…

-Christmas fever has well and truly hit the UK – lights have been turned on across the country, baubles and tinsel are everywhere and Mariah Carey’s All I Want for Christmas Is You is on repeat.
+Festivities are starting to take shape across the UK – the Christmas lights have been turned on across our highstreets and Mariah Carey’s All I Want for Christmas Is You is defrosting as we speak.

-The festive season also means Secret Santa is once again upon us.
-A study from Love Energy Savings found that 68% of British workers are happy participating in the popular gifting trend¹.
-It can contribute to the positive morale in the office and add to any workplace benefits you might already be offering employees at this time of year.
+The festive season also means that the classic Secret Santa gift swap is upon us once again.
+A study from instantprint found that 35% of British workers are happy participating in the popular gifting trend .
+It can contribute to positive morale in the office and add an extra bit of excitement alongside any workplace benefits you might already be offering employees at this time of year.